sagold/json-schema-library/README.md

 -   replaced `Core` interface by new `Draft` interface
 -   changed export of `Interface` to `Draft`
--   renamed `addSchema` to `addRemoteSchema`
+-   renamed `addSchema` to `addRemote`
 -   changed API of `compileSchema` to have an additional schema-parameter for rootSchema reference
--   changed `compileSchema` and `addRemoteSchema` to work on instance state, instead of global state
+-   changed `compileSchema` and `addRemote` to work on instance state, instead of global state
--   `addRemoteSchema`, `compileSchema` now requires draft instance as first parameter
+-   `addRemote`, `compileSchema` now requires draft instance as first parameter
 -   removed direct export of following functions: `addValidator`, `compileSchema`, `createSchemaOf`, `each`, `eachSchema`, `getChildSchemaSelection`, `getSchema`, `getTemplate`, `isValid`, `step`, `validate`.
 They are still accessible under the draftConfigs of each draft-version
 -   changed draft version of `JsonEditor` to draft07